Campus Student Services Green Pages Student Handbook

 Vehicle Registration

-All vehicles parked on the JU campus must be registered with the Department of Campus Security and must display a current parking decal at all times.
+All vehicles parked on the JU campus must be registered with the Department of Campus Safety and Security and must display a current parking decal at all times.
 This includes cars, motorcycles, motor scooters, and bicycles.
-To obtain your parking decal, you may complete the registration form on-line using WebAdvisor.
-Please print the completed registration document and bring it along with your Driver’s License and vehicle registration (for verification purposes) to the Campus Security Office (Green Street entrance) for your decal to be issued in an expeditious manner.
-You may also instead choose to bring your state vehicle registration and ID to the Campus Security Office to complete the registration document there.
+To obtain your parking decal, you may complete the online registration form at the start of each fall term.
+Please show or print the completed registration document and bring it along with your Driver’s License and vehicle registration (for verification purposes) to the Campus Security Office for your decal to be issued.
+You may also instead choose to bring your state vehicle registration and ID to the Campus Safety and Security Office to complete the registration process.
 There is a separate form to complete when registering your bicycle.
 Decals are issued with the understanding that students will be responsible for reading and abiding by Jacksonville University's parking rules and regulations.
 Citations issued to your vehicle will immediately be placed on your account where they will remain until the citation is appealed or paid.
-Students are allotted 15 calendar days from the date of the citation to file an appeal with Campus Security or pay the citation at the Controller's office or WebAdvisor.
+Students are allotted 15 calendar days from the date of the citation to file an appeal with Campus Security or pay the citation online.

 Visitor parking passes are available in the Campus Security office and should be displayed for the duration of the visit.
 Any vehicle without a parking pass/permit will be subject to receiving a citation or being towed off campus.